Wind for Schools Project

 Learn more about the Wind for Schools project.

-This section describes the roles and responsibilities of previous project participants.
+This section describes the roles and responsibilities of project participants.

-Although securing project funding in today's economy can be challenging, dozens of schools succeeded.
-Read examples of successful funding methods for prior Wind for Schools projects.
+Although securing project funding can be challenging, dozens of schools have succeeded.
+Read examples of successful funding methods for Wind for Schools projects.

 What is happening in my area?